terresquall/VirtualJoystick/readme.md

 How to use
 ----------
-To use the Virtual Joystick, drag the Virtual Joystick prefab from the Prefabs folder into your Scene's HUD Canvas and it should be ready to roll.
+To use the Virtual Joystick, pick one of the prefabs from the `VirtualJoystick/Prefabs` folder into your Scene's HUD Canvas and it should be ready to roll.

 1. To retrieve input data from the Joystick, use `VirtualJoystick.GetAxis("Horizontal")` to get movement on the x-axis, and `VirtualJoystick.GetAxis("Vertical")` to get movement on the y-axis.
 2. You can also use `VirtualJoystick.GetAxis()` to get a `Vector2` containing the horizontal and vertical inputs.